githubtraining/introduction-to-github-apps/responses/verbose.md

 Next up, let's look at a real live GitHub App!
 Close this issue and I'll meet you in a pull request so that we can experiment.

+Prompt: Close issue.
 ---

 USER: closes issue
-BOT: Opens the next PR from responses/02_app-install-response.md.
+BOT: Adds comment from responses/01_close-issue-1.md.
+Opens the next PR from responses/02_wip-app-prompt.md.
 Edits README.md?

+Prompt: Find my next instructions in [this PR](LINKMELINKME).

+---
+User: Clicks link to first PR,

 ### Pull Request 1